-Unless you've isolated yourself from what we call civilization, you've surely heard about the explosive growth in the Internet . . . and the Internet stock bubble.
+Unless you isolate yourself from what we call civilization, you've surely heard about the explosive growth in the Internet.
 In the mid-1990s, a number of Internet-based companies launched initial public offerings of stock.
-(We discuss IPOs in Chapter 4.)
+(I discuss IPOs in Chapter 4.)
 Most of the early Internet company stock offerings failed to really catch fire.
 By the late 1990s, however, some of these stocks began meteoric rises.

-The bigger-name Internet stocks included companies such as Internet service provider America Online, bookseller and online retailer Amazon.com, Internet auctioneer eBay, and Internet portal Yahoo!
-As with the leading new consumer product manufacturers of the 1920s that we discuss in "The 1920s' consumer spending binge" section later in this chapter, many of the leading Internet companies' stocks zoomed to the moon.
-Note that in the late 1990s, the absolute stock price per share of these companies was meaningless - the P/E ratio is what mattered.
-Valuing Internet stocks based on earnings posed a challenge because many of these companies were losing money or just beginning to make money.
-Some Wall Street analysts, therefore, valued Internet stocks based on revenue and not profits.
+The bigger-name Internet stocks included companies such as Internet service provider America Online, bookseller and online retailer Amazon.com, Internet auctioneer eBay, and Internet portal Yahoo!.
+As with the leading new consumer product manufacturers of the 1920s that I discuss in the section "The 1920s consumer spending binge," later in this chapter, many of the leading Internet company stocks zoomed to the moon.
+Please note that the absolute stock price per share of the leading Internet companies in the late 1990s was meaningless.
+The P/E ratio is what mattered.
+Valuing the Internet stocks based upon earnings posed a challenge because many of these Internet companies were losing money or just beginning to make money.
+Some Wall Street analysts, therefore, valued Internet stocks based upon revenue and not profits.

-Valuing a stock based on revenue and not profits can be highly dangerous.
-Revenues don't necessarily translate into high profits - or any profits at all.
+Valuing a stock based upon revenue and not profits can be highly dangerous.
+Revenues don't necessarily translate into high profits or any profits at all.

 In the case of Amazon.com, its stock price soared in early 1999 to \$221 per share, which gave the company's stock a total market valuation in excess of \$35 billion, or more than 12 times that of competing bookseller Barnes & Noble.
-B&N had prior-year sales of nearly \$3 billion compared with Amazon. com's approximate \$400 million in sales as it was losing money!
+B&N had prior year sales of nearly \$3 billion compared with Amazon. com's approximate \$400 million sales as it was losing money!
 At its low in 2001, Amazon's market value had fallen nearly 95 percent to less than \$2 billion, very nearly the same valuation that Barnes & Noble had at that time.
-(Since its low in 2001, Amazon's stock value has bounced back - but it was recently valued at \$18 billion, which still represents almost a 50 percent decline since its 1999 peak.)

-Amazon.com, eBay, and other current leading Internet companies may go on to become some of the great companies and stocks of future decades.
+Now, Amazon.com and other current leading Internet companies may go on to become some of the great companies and stocks of future decades.
 However, consider this perspective from veteran money manager David Dreman.
 "The Internet stocks are getting hundredfold more attention from investors than, say, a Ford Motor in chat rooms online and elsewhere.
 People are fascinated with the Internet - many individual investors have accounts on margin.
 Back in the early 1900s, there were hundreds of auto manufacturers, and it was hard to know who the long-term survivors would be.
 The current leaders won't probably be long-term winners."

-Internet stocks weren't the only stocks being swept to excessive prices relative to their earnings at the dawn of the new millennium.
-Various traditional retailers announced the opening of Internet sites to sell their goods, and within days their stock prices doubled or tripled.
+Internet stocks aren't the only stocks being swept to excessive prices relative to their earnings at the dawn of the new millennium.
+Various traditional retailers announced the opening of Internet sites to sell their goods, and within days, their stock prices doubled or tripled.
 Also, leading name-brand technology companies, such as Dell Computer, Cisco Systems, Lucent, and PeopleSoft, traded at P/E ratios in excess of 100.
-Companies in other industries, like investment brokerage firm Charles Schwab, which expanded to offer Internet services, saw their stock price balloon to push their P/E ratio over 100.
+Investment brokerage firm Charles Schwab, which expanded to offer Internet services, saw its stock price balloon to push its P/E ratio over 100.
 As during the 1960s and 1920s, name-brand growth companies soared to high P/E valuations.
 For example, coffee purveyor Starbucks at times had a P/E near 100.